citp/privacy-policy-historical/m/mo/mof/mofa.go.jp.md

 ### 6\.
 Disclosure of personal information

 We do not collect names, birth dates and other information able to identify individuals on the Site.
-Therefore, we do not respond to requests for disclosure of personal information by contributors to "Feedback" or "News Letter."
+Therefore, we do not respond to requests for disclosure of personal information by the users of "What's New" Mail Service.

 ### 7\.
 Scope of application

 This privacy policy applies only to the Site.

-#### Contact details:

-Webmaster
-Public Diplomacy Planning Division, Ministry of Foreign Affairs
-Kasumigaseki 2-2-1, Chiyoda-ku, Tokyo 100-8919, Japan